raabrp/rellipsoid/readme.md

 Reference ellipsoidal gravitational and rotational model, instantiated with WSG84 values for Earth

-Expected error of calculated values for gravity is less than 0.05% in the surface normal component and 0.00002% in the transverse component (assuming correct implementation).
+Expected error of calculated values for gravity is less than 0.02% in the surface normal component and 0.07% in the transverse component where percentages are given relative to the total magnitude of the computed gravity vector (assuming correct implementation).

 This should be evaluated relative to the fact the value of felt gravity differs from its nominal value (9.80665 m/s^2) by extremes of +0.28% and -0.44% over